 There are a number of reasons you could fail the test:

-- The respiratory mask being tested doesn’t provide an adequate seal around your face.
+- The respiratory mask being tested doesn’t provide an adequate seal around your face, incorrect size or style provided.

 - Smoking or eating within 30 minutes of the test being conducted can alter the particle count potentially generating a false particle reading which might compromise the test and cause it to fail.